hashicorp/terraform-provider-aws/website/docs/d/quicksight_user.html.markdown

 layout: "aws"
 page_title: "AWS: aws_quicksight_user"
 description: |-
-  Get information on a Amazon QuickSight user
+  Use this data source to fetch information about a QuickSight User.
 ---

 # Data Source: aws_quicksight_user